chazzka/clanekforest/clanek.md

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/9047b936158e6320e0b4b942ab0d65c8e12f280f/clanek_figures/regular_observations_no_novelites.svg)
 > Figure X Dataset with regular observations.

 When an unsupervised, outlier detection algorithm tries to analyze such data, it sees the datapoints as a cluster containing both regular and anomalous observations.
-Figure X shows the result of evaluating classical Isolation Forest
+Figure X shows the result of evaluating classical Isolation Forest on such dataset.